The Best GRE Math Tips to Get Your Dream Score

 Arithmetic

-Topics in Arithmetic include basic number properties, operations, estimation, proportional relations, percents, and sequences.
-These are your basic math essentials.
+Topics in Arithmetic include basic number properties, operations, estimation, percents and ratios–your basic math essentials.
 Be careful though!
-While the content is not really advanced stuff, the problems in this area can still be quite tricky.
+While the content is not really advanced stuff, the problems in this content area can still be quite tricky.
 You have to really know your numbers to succeed!
 Check out our GRE Arithmetic: Overview and Practice to try your hand at some practice questions.

 Algebra

 Algebra encompasses all the various techniques that ask you to solve for an unknown.
-Simplifying expressions, solving equations, factoring polynomials, and even graphing functions fall under this category.
+Simplifying expressions, solving equations, factoring polynomials, and even graphing functions.
 You will also see questions that ask you to set up algebraic equations to solve word problems.
 Our GRE Algebra: Overview and Practice post goes over everything you’ll need to know regarding this topic.

 Geometry